Skip to main content Accessibility

 A child wearing red pajamas with white stripes walks to one side holding a toy, in the background a blue chair and a carpet can be seen.

-Trigger light – when you need it
+Activate light when you need it

 Lower energy use with dimmers and timers